yoavfeld/final-project/code/fluid_intelligence_pred/README.md

 # General
-This folder contains code for fluide intelligence prediction by movie-task fMRI scans.
+This folder contains code for fluid intelligence prediction by movie-task fMRI scans.

 Scripts in this folder, is running on 718x900 data that was parcelated by [parcellate script](/code/parcellate/parcellate.m)